sdaqo/anipy-cli/docs/getting-started-api/examples/provider.md

 ## What is a provider?
 A provider in anipy-api is the building stone that connects us to the anime we want!
-A provder may be a external anime site or even your local files (this is planned, Coming Soon!).
+A provider may be a external anime site or even your local files (this is planned, Coming Soon!).
 Every provider bases on the [BaseProvider][anipy_api.provider.base.BaseProvider] and has the same basic functions: `get_search`, `get_episodes`, `get_info` and `get_video`.

 You can check which providers anipy-cli supports [here](../../availabilty.md) or [here][anipy_api.provider.provider] (in the `providers` drop-down).